yeoman/generator-chrome-extension/readme.md

 gulp watch
 ```

+In order for Live-reload to work, reload extension manually after starting `gulp watch`.

 ### Build and Package

 It will build your app as a result you can have a distribution version of the app in `dist`.
 Run this command to build your Chrome Extension app.